ferasn/notes2/MQ/MQ_Channels_Connections.md

 * Channel properties:
   1. Nonpersistent message speed (NPMSPEED): This property applies to all channel types (senders and receivers) that trasmit messages between queue managers.
 It is not applicable to Server-connection channels.
      - NORMAL: Nonpersistent messages on a channel are transferred within transactions.
 No message is lost in transit.
-     - FAST (Default value): Nonpersistent messages on a channel are not transferred within transactions.  unit of work, syncpoint, transaction
+     - FAST (Default value): Nonpersistent messages on a channel are not transferred within transactions.  unit of work, syncpoint, transaction.
+Only if the batch sent are all non-persistent.
+This why it is good practice to use seperate channels for persistent and non-persitent.

 * The queue that holds the synchronization data for channels is SYSTEM.CHANNEL.SYNCQ